Houston Distracted Driving Accident Attorneys

-According to the National Highway and Traffic Safety Administration, the chief causes of distracted driving accidents are cell phone use, reaching for an object in the car, looking at something other than the situation immediately surrounding you (such as rubbernecking), reading, and applying makeup.
-Many people assume that practice makes perfect and that if they are used to multi-tasking while driving then they will be safety.
+Per the National Highway and Traffic Safety Administration, the chief causes of distracted driving accidents are cell phone use, reaching for an object in the car, looking at something else (such as rubbernecking), reading, and applying makeup.
+Many people assume that practice makes perfect and that if they are used to multi-tasking while driving then they will be safe.
 Quite the contrary is true.
-Statistics show that those who drive distracted more frequently are at a higher risk for accident.
+Statistics show that those who drive distracted more frequently are at a higher risk for an accident.

 Where Does Distracted Driving Occur Most?

 Studies reveal that almost 70% of all car accidents occur 10 miles from a driver’s home.
-This is largely due to distracted driving.
-Rather than focus on the speed limit, the traffic around them, or their driving etiquette, they think about things they need to do, places they need to go, and what they are going to have for their next meal.
+This is primarily due to distracted driving.
+Rather than focus on the speed limit, the traffic around them, or their driving etiquette, drivers think about things they need to do, places they need to go, and what they are going to have for their next meal.
 As a result, their muscles relax, their mind is at ease, and their senses are dulled.
-This gives drivers a false sense of security despite the fact that they are still traveling down the road.
+This gives drivers a false sense of security, even though they are still traveling down the road.
 They are ignorant of their immediate surroundings because the background is so familiar.
 This makes drivers who are close to home some of the most distracted operators on the road.

 Drivers in a new area by themselves are another category of people who may be distracted while driving.
-A driver in new area will have increased “driving sense” due to being in an unfamiliar location.
-However, despite their heightened driving sensitivity, there are other variables that will nullify those amplified perceptions.
-A driver in a new area may be looking at their map to make sure they are going the right way or they may be trying to read road signs that they are unfamiliar with.
+A driver in a new area will have increased “driving sense” due to being in an unfamiliar location.
+However, despite their heightened driving sensitivity, other variables will nullify those amplified perceptions.
+A driver in a new area may be looking at their map to make sure they are going the right way, or they may be trying to read road signs that they are unfamiliar with.
 Any time a driver focuses on these things, they are driving distracted.